VinLord/Probiotic-Bacillus-Predictor/README.md

 # Probiotic-Bacillus-Predictor
-Predicts the probiotic potential of Bacillus species
+Predicts the probiotic potential of Bacillus species using machine learning models.